 During my time at Last.fm, we spent a lot of time thinking about playback controls and sociality – there’s a lot you can infer from someone pressing skip frequently, or using the more explicit Love and Ban buttons Last.fm helped pioneer.
 Doing this experiment meant thinking about what happens when the listener presses skip – in a sense, they become a performer.
 Even with this little experiment, it’s quite nice to press the skip button in time, finding and making your own little rhythms.

-Is it generative music?
+Is it generative or modular music?
+Or both?

 I remember fiddling around with programming generative music using Koan during my A-levels, and have always admired Brian Eno’s work with it.
 But during this little experiment, I didn’t want to spend my time just writing rules to generate music – I wanted to compose it.
 To author it.
 Is authoring a system the same as writing the notes?
 Need to think harder about this.